Alexis42lyon/miniRT/README.md

   cd miniRT
 ```

-1. build using make
+2. build using make
 ```bash
   make
 ```
-to make a debug build (which increase performance by decreasing render quality)
+or make a debug build (which increase performance by decreasing render quality)
 run:
 ```bash
 make MODE=debug